There are certainly plenty of eccentric actors in Hollywood. But few match the sheer wackiness of Joaquin Phoenix.

 Werner Herzog May Have Saved His Life

-In 2006, the Gladiator actor crashed and overturned his car while driving on a windy road in Hollywood.
+In 2006, the Gladiator actor overturned his car while driving on a windy road in Hollywood.
 Then, just like out of some kind of movie, legendary filmmaker Werner Herzog, who has a home in the area, happened to be driving by and rescued Joaquin from the wreckage.
 Phoenix lay disoriented inside the flipped vehicle when he heard a tap on the window.

 "There was this German voice saying 'Just relax'," recalled Phoenix.
 Herzog then helped Phoenix out of the car.
 "There's something so calming and beautiful about Werner Herzog's voice," Phoenix said.
 "I felt completely fine and safe."